surniaulula/wpsso-google-merchant-feed/readme.txt

 * An integration module for the WooCommerce plugin.
 * An integration module for the Easy Digital Downloads plugin.
-* Custom Open Graph and Schema markup options in the Document SSO metabox.
+* Custom product options in the Document SSO metabox.

 == Installation ==